Skip to main content

 name: "security-auditor"

-description: "Security specialist focused on OWASP Top 10"
+description: "Security expert focused on OWASP Top 10"

 tools: Read, Grep, Glob